Scaling of Entropy Production under Coarse Graining in Active Disordered Media

 with $L$ the characteristic coarse-graining length scale, such that $j_{\alpha \beta}{(1)} = \pi_n w_{nm}$ for $\alpha=\{n\}$ and $\beta=\{m\}$.
 We then sidestep the issue of Markovianity by postulating an effective mesoscopic entropy production of the form

 as would be measured by any observer faithfully applying \Eref{si_def} to a process observed at a given resolution $L$.
 The observable $\SMeso(L)$ should be thought of as the entropy production of a different (Markovian) process constrained to displaying the coarse-grained currents of the original process.
-We note that \Eqref{eq:si_meso} coincides with the first of the three contributions identified by Esposito in \cite{esposito_stochastic_2012}.
+A similar approach has been recently discussed to characterise the scaling of energy dissipation in non-equilibrium reaction networks \citep{Yu2021inversepower}.

 \paragraph*{The model.} We will now introduce a minimal driven-diffusion model \cite{SchmittmannZia:1995} on a regular lattice, such that the corresponding non-equilibrium steady-state is amenable to iterative block coarse-graining.
 Diffusion in a stable potential is the prototypical equilibrium phenomenon but there are many ways to modify the familiar diffusive dynamics into a non-equilibrium process, for example by allowing for an unstable potential \cite{wang_landscape_2015}.
 An alternative modification, which guarantees a steady-state, is to impose periodic boundary conditions in such a way that a global potential function cannot be defined.
 To see how this is done, we recall \cite{Schnakenberg1976} that for a Markov jump process, Eq.~\eqref{eq:master_eq}, to have an equilibrium steady state, the affinity